 Just mix two parts freshly squeezed lemon juice with one part water in a spray bottle.

 Spritz hair, and then sit in the sun for one to two hours to let the lemon juice work its magic.
+Be careful not to get the mixture into your eyes!

 Tip: if you’ve previously colored your hair, do not try this method at home.
 While virgin hair (meaning never colored) will lighten with lemon juice in the sun, it’s impossible to predict how synthetic pigments from hair dye will react to the combination of citrus and UV rays.